Government must protect Ghana’s interests in mining Sector – LMWG | Ghana News Agency

 It stated; “In light of these egregious transgressions, LMWG urgently calls upon His Excellency the President of Ghana to intervene decisively and restore the rule of law in the mining sector.

-“The President in these difficult times of massive depreciation of the Ghanaian cedi should be more concerned about how dollars which could have been used to shore the economy are shipped out of the country.
+“The President in these difficult times of massive depreciation of the Ghanaian cedi should be more concerned about how dollars are shipped out of the country which dollars could be used to shore up the cedi’s stability.

 “The media, civil society organisations, and all stakeholders must unite in demanding accountability and transparency.
 It is imperative that those responsible for violating the law are held to account and that measures are put in place to prevent such flagrant disregard for court orders and national interests from occurring in the future.”